bradleyd/shelltastic/README.md

 ]
 ```

-### Start
+### Non-Blocking execution

-Start will run a command in the background and return the pid immediately.
+You can run a command in the background and return the pid immediately.

-It takes the same command arguments as `#run`
+`#run` takes an optional hash that can be passed in

+* Command blocks by default

 The parent process (you) will not wait for the child to finish or return any information.